yasinalm/gramme/README.md

 ### GPU Usage

 The code supports training on multiple GPUs by extending `DataParallel` class of PyTorch.
-We observerd anomalies during the training with recently introduced Ampere GPU architecture related to floating point precision.
-We disable auto-casting feature on NVIDIA RTX 3090 GPUs.
+We observed anomalies during the training with recently introduced Ampere GPU architecture related to floating-point precision.
+Therefore, we disable the auto-casting feature on NVIDIA RTX 3090 GPUs.
 You can specify the environment variable `CUDA_VISIBLE_DEVICES` to select the GPU:
 ```shell
 CUDA_VISIBLE_DEVICES=2 python train.py ... # Use GPU#2
 CUDA_VISIBLE_DEVICES=1,2 python train.py ... # Use GPU#1 and GPU#2